-Among the animals available for adoption at the Walter M. Crowe Animal Shelter are two 5 month old male kittens who are litter mates and Buddy, a 2-year-old male Lab/Hound mix.
-He is very friendly and playful.
+Among the animals available for adoption at the Walter M. Crowe Animal Shelter are Tiny, a 10-week-old Chihuahua mix and Spaz, a 2-year-old spayed female calico long haired cat.
 The adoption donation includes spaying or neutering.
 The shelter, located at the south end of Fair Street and managed by the Kershaw County Humane Society, is open 10 a.m. to 5 p.m.
 Tuesday through Friday and 10 a.m. to 4 p.m. on Saturdays.
 The shelter is closed Sunday and Monday.
-The shelter is closed Sunday and Monday.
-For ...

 Real estate transactions